kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 *(NOTE: This section is here because it's an important part of the XHR spec, but because this guide focuses on the last state only, you can [skip this section](what-is-onreadystatechange "Go the "onreadystatechange" section").*

 There are two widely accepted specifications for AJAX states: [the spec defined by WHATWG](https://xhr.spec.whatwg.org/#states "Read the AJAX states definition in official XMLHttpRequest specification") and [the original spec defined by Microsoft](http://msdn.microsoft.com/en-us//library/ms534361%28en-us,VS.85%29.aspx).
-Many web development sources, including MDN, refer to the Microsoft one.
+Many web development sources refer to the Microsoft one.

 The WHATWG spec defines five states, each with a numerical value: